kmavropou/covid19-data/data/our_world_in_data/README.md

-Our World in Data relies on data from the ECDC (European Center for Disease Control and Prevention).
+Our World in Data relies on data from the ECDC (European Centre for Disease Prevention and Control).

 Data sources:
 - https://ourworldindata.org/coronavirus-source-data